-Transmission successful - the last IC transmission was successfully completed.
+Transmission successful - the last I2C transmission was successfully completed.

-Address not acknowledged - an IC address was successfully transmitted but no slave device acknowledged the address.
+Address not acknowledged - an I2C address was successfully transmitted but no slave device acknowledged the address.
 A STOP condition is sent after the acknowledge clock pulse if no acknowledge is received.
+Data not acknowledged - an I2C address was previously acknowledged but one of the following data bytes was not acknowledged.

-Data not acknowledged - an IC address was previously acknowledged but one of the following data bytes was not acknowledged.
+A STOP condition is sent after the acknowledge clock pulse if no acknowledge is was not acknowledged. .
 A STOP condition is sent after the acknowledge clock pulse if no acknowledge is received.